 Reasons Why Get Out Of Your Comfort Zone

 I have done some pondering and researching on this topic and have come up with some answers.
 A lot of these come from personal experience to attest to their validity.
 So here are the reasons why you should start getting comfortable being uncomfortable.

 The truth of the matter is that you aren’t going anywhere sitting in stagnancy just because you’re too afraid to go beyond the comfort zone.
 It is one thing to be grateful, but how will you get better if you don’t push yourself?

 I knew I loved to write, and I also am a fan of social media.
 I even knew it would take discipline to get up in the morning, start working towards those goals and attempting to make a career out of it.

 But until I got myself into high gear and did what I needed to do, I was in the same position.
 Nothing changed in my behavior, and I never got anywhere with my goals.
 To get different results, you have to exhibit unique behavior.
 That requires you to get out of your comfort zone.

 2. Being Uncomfortable Helps You Grow

 Have you ever had or witnessed someone else have back pain when going through a growth spurt?
 Maybe it isn’t even pain.
 Perhaps it’s just a little bit of discomfort in the spine.
-Then, you begin to get taller.
+But then, you begin to get taller.
 Well, the same principle is how it works in life.

-For you to grow, you have to experience a little discomfort.
+You have to experience a little discomfort to grow.